cyruslk/franklin-ford-bot/logs.md

 EDIT2: Fixing a bunch of minor problems with the bot component and the call to the `GCP` server, especially this: `
 InvalidStateError: Failed to execute 'send' on 'WebSocket': Still in CONNECTING state.`

+# 2020.09.13

+What I've done today:

+<u>For the chatbot's gpt-2 output:</u>

+- Took/Tweaked Juliette's `gpt-2` instance and attached the folder + the `gpt-2` call to the `Tornado` web server.
+- Then, uploaded everything to the `GCP` instance via `docker`.
+Everything is now online and updated.

+<u>For the chatbot's underlying storing infrastructure:</u>

+- Merge git branches togeter and added back the `emailjs` feature.
+- On the dedicated email, cleared everything so that we can restart storing outputs with the new instance.
+- Fixed the `InvalidStateError: Failed to execute 'send' on 'WebSocket': Still in CONNECTING state.` error messssage.

+<u>For the chatbot's design:</u>

+- For the icon: changed the `z-index` so that the `TALK TO FRANKLIN FORD` is always visible on the website.
+- For the icon: Changed the background + added a border to make it more clear on darker sections

+<u>For the chatbot's inner interface:</u>

+- Changed the input's font to `Plantin`, the project's font.
+Place the text in `uppercase`.
+- Slightly changed the button's design aesthetics.

+<u>For the chatbot's loading component/text:</u>

+- For now, added the `random()` function picking either:
+  - `Please wait while we transfer your request by telegraph`
+  - `Connecting to the central bureau in New York by telephone`
+- When the `send` button is clicked, the typewritter effect starts.
+- Need to decide if I implement typewriting sounds;